idooo/teaparty2/README.md

 #### Logging
 You can set logging level and also change log file location (default is `teaparty2/logs`). `logging` section is optional.

+#### Dark theme
+You have to rebuild Teaparty if you want to have a dark theme.
+See detailed instructions below

 #### Example config
 Teaparty2 will use default config (with invalid DB credentials) located in `teaparty2/config/` if environmental variable `config` was not set during the launch.
 Here is the example config file: